 Know your neighbors and help when you can

 Smoke was everywhere.
 After going to the scene and shooting some video (which by the way was aired by a Seattle TV station), we were advised to close our windows and to wear protective masks both in our homes and out.
 Volunteers were handing out N95 masks but of course, as prepper’s, we had some as well.

 Because we knew our neighbors, we were comfortable in alerting them to the dangers of the smoke and to advise them that they needed to stay indoors along with their pets.
 Had we needed to bug-out, we would have let those that we know and trust tag along with us.

 Can you imagine, however, doing the same in a neighborhood, an apartment building or a condo where you know no one?
 I know that if they were in real danger, I would sound the alert but the situation would be extremely stressful and I would have my hand in my pocket along with some pepper spray just in case.
 Harsh, I know, but these days you can not be too careful.

 This is the one that caught me by surprise.
 I put a supply of masks away right after Fukushima.
 In my mind, I also knew they would be useful in the event of a biological hazard or chemical spill but the likelihood of that seemed rather remote here on San Juan Island (Washington State).

 This was before the smoke got really bad

 Having a protective mask (such as an N95) at the first sign of fire and smoke makes good sense.
 And even if you can not see the smoke due to atmospheric conditions, it can still be there along with toxic fumes.
-These masks are cheap, about $10 for a box of 20.
 You can bet that I am going to get some extras.

 Note: The N95 mask is a particulate filter only.
 It does not to protect the wearer from of toxic fumes.